 The carbs in our food are naturally burned off by the activities we do each day.

-As we eat more carbohydrates and fail to burn them, glycogen storage can reach a threshold, and any extra glucose that can't be stored as glycogen is turned into body fat.
+In my experience as a nutritionist, I've found that as we eat more carbohydrates and fail to burn them, glycogen storage can reach a threshold, and any extra glucose that can't be stored as glycogen is turned into body fat.

 Therefore, it's critical to utilize carbohydrates quickly, and here are three ways I found to do it: